A Revolta dos Dândis

-A Revolta dos Dândis (English: "The Revolt of the Dandies") is the second album by Brazilian Rock band Engenheiros do Hawaii, released in 1987.
-Contain the hits "Infinita Highway" (Endless Highway), "Terra de Gigantes" (Land of Giants) and "A Revolta dos Dândis I" (The Revolt of the Dandies I).
+A Revolta dos Dândis (English: "The Revolt of the Dandies") is the second album by Brazilian rock band Engenheiros do Hawaii, released in 1987.
+It contains the hits "Infinita Highway" (Endless Highway), "Terra de Gigantes" (Land of Giants) and "A Revolta dos Dândis I" (The Revolt of the Dandies I).

+Released

+The album was released as LP and Compact Cassette on 15 October 1987, the album became a big success, selling more than 50 thousand copies in the first year of released.
+It was released three singles (for the songs "A Revolta dos Dândis I", "Terra de Gigantes" and "Infinita Highway"): the first in 28 September of 1987 and the other two released later in the same year.

 Track listing

+list of tracks taker from spotify and the cited book.